 to see a portfolio of leopard images taken on the same locations as this workshop.
 I look forward to teaching you my personal recipe for low-light photography.

 An extension to this safari will see you photographing both big cats and meerkats on the same safari.
 Great white sharks, flowers of Namaqualand and the sardine run are also offered as extensions to this workshop (all details on the link below).If the sound of this big cat safari grabs you, then click here for a detailed itinerary...

 Big Cats of the Serengeti Photo Safari 2018 Tour Dates:

 4-10 March Only 4 spaces left out of a total of 6

 The Serengeti is in my opinion Africa's top wildlife park (click here

 for a second opinion).
 The word 'siringet' means 'vast' in the language of the Maasai and as its name suggests, the Serengeti is indeed endless.
 Not only is it vast but it is diverse, offering a mosaic of woodland, grassland and rocky koppie habitats.
 But, like anywhere else in Africa, the time of year and where you choose to base yourself is critical to making your photographic safari a success.
-I have spent the last five years searching for the right location for this safari and I have finally found it.
-You can now enjoy the very best of the migration calving season, in a private camp and far away from the maddening crowds around Lake Ndutu.
-This is one of the best the best places in Africa to witness predation, so if you wanting a take-down kill shot, then this safari offers you the best chance of getting it.
-If you want to experience real, wild, remote and expansive Africa then look no further.
+For this safari we have found a hidden valley and the perfect place to base ourselves for the ultimate predator action.
+You will experience the very best of the Serengeti in a private mobile camp.
+This is one of the best places in Africa to witness predation and the Serengeti is the top spot in Africa to photograph cheetah.
+If you want to experience real, wild and expansive Africa then look no further.